abelson-lab/smMIP-tools/README.md

+ Other files, annotated by other tools can be used as long as the column names are preserved

  The -f input shuold be a tab delimeted file describing whether :
        1) A single sample should be investigated using a matched control sample to model allele specific background error rates.
        2) A single or multiple samples should be investigated, using an independent set of control samples to model allele specific background error rates.